Analysis

 As is often the case with statements made by the Trump Administration, elements of the claim align with observable realities, while others remain unsubstantiated.

-It would be hard to argue that Maduro is not a dictator, especially in the wake of losing the national election in 2025 by a landslide and refusing to go, and instead fabricating falsehoods that he in fact won by a landslide.
+It would be hard to argue that Maduro is not a dictator, especially in the wake of non governmental sources including neutral observes saying the 2024 presidential election was won by the opposition.
+But Maduro and his government disputed that and instead shared information showing that Maduro has won and he stayed in power.

 However, there has been no publicly available, credible evidence to substantiate claims that Maduro was personally leading a state-organised drug cartel.